ObieSource/obiesource.github.io/README.md

 ## Step 5: Test your changes:

-**NOTE**: This is the step that relies on you having Node.js installed.
+**NOTE**: This is the step that relies on you having Node.js installed from step 2.

 1. In your terminal, navigate to the `obiesource.github.io/` directory.
 2. Run the following command to install the JavaScript dependencies that this project requires (e.g. React.js):